ScreamingHawk/email-account-management/README.md

 6. Click `Send Test Email`
 7. Check your email

+#### Leave Sandbox Mode

+When you are ready for the real world, you are going to want to be able to send to any email address.
+To do this you need to leave sandbox mode.

+1. Sign in to the AWS Console and submit a [SES Sending Limits Increase case][9]
+2. Select your region
+3. Select your expected sending limit (probably `Desired Daily Sending Quota`)
+4. Enter the volume you expect to send. *Note*: This will gradually increase
+5. Enter all the other information, which AWS will use to evaluate your request
+6. Click `Submit`

+This can take up to a day to complete.

 ### Serverless Configuration

 Create configuration files for your development and production environments.